johnkerl/miller/docs/src/manpage.md

 1mPPRINT-ONLY FLAGS0m
        These are flags which are applicable to PPRINT format.

+       --barred or --barred-output
-       --barred                 Prints a border around PPRINT output (not available for input).
+                                Prints a border around PPRINT output.
+       --barred-input           When used in conjunction with --pprint, accepts barred input.
        --right                  Right-justifies all fields for PPRINT output.

 1mPROFILING FLAGS0m